beneitez/beneitez.github.io/content/_index.md

 - Machine Learning and optimisation (deep reinforcement learning, model reduction, and topology optimisation)

-- Viscoelastic flows (elastic and elasto-inertial turbulence)
+- "Squishy" systems, such as viscoelastic flows (elastic and elasto-inertial turbulence)